phpmyadmin/phpmyadmin/doc/config.rst

     Additional string to include in allowed script and image sources in Content Security Policy header.

-    This can be useful when you want to include some external javascript files in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which
+    This can be useful when you want to include some external JavaScript files in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which
     would be normally not allowed by Content Security Policy.